jayy007/Practical-ML-For-Cybersecurity/README.md

 Implementing Transfer Learning for Malware Detection Exploring Graph Neural Networks (GNNs) for Botnet Detection Expanding phishing detection models using deep learning
-# Contributions
-Contributions are welcome!
-If you have suggestions, improvements, or want to add a new project, feel free to submit a pull request or raise an issue.

-This outline highlights the practical application of machine learning in cybersecurity, helping showcase how the repository's projects contribute to detecting and preventing security threats.
-Adjust the project descriptions and technologies to reflect your actual work.

-This repository shows more than twenty different practical exercises applied to real data sets to solve different problems within the field of information security through the application of Machine Learning techniques.

 The exercises are part of the UDEMY course [**_Machine Learning from scratch: Real projects in Python 3._**](https://www.udemy.com/course/machine-learning-desde-cero/?referralCode=008FE3DCE6F9C5EDA6DC)